kevinbowen777/wiki-con/docs/index.rst

 Installation
 ------------

-To install the Hypermodern Python project, run this command in your terminal:
+To install the Hypermodern Python Console project, run this command in your terminal:

 .. code-block:: console